Noweb Literate Programming Extension for Visual Studio Code

 internal LaTeX highlighting grammars of VS Code.

-- Detects and colorizes undefined Noweb keywords.
+- Detects and colorizes undefined Noweb keywords (but only within the same file).

 - Basic folding support.